adeelahmad/adeelahmad/README.md

 ### What connects it all

-Every phase has been about the same thing: **owning your compute.** Building hypervisor clusters instead of renting instances.
+Every phase has been about the same two things: **owning your compute, and trusting it.** Building hypervisor clusters instead of renting instances.
 Running your own DNS instead of using managed services.
 Standing up your own PBX instead of paying per-seat.
-Training reasoning models on a Mac Studio instead of paying for GPU hours.
+Training reasoning models on a Mac Studio instead of paying for GPU hours — and now, making sure the models you run are the models you think you're running.
 The platform keeps changing.
 The principle doesn't.

 ### Tech

 ```
 AI/ML         MLX · PyTorch · GRPO/RLHF · HuggingFace · LLMs · Bedrock · SageMaker
-              Kaldi ASR · Deep Speech · Tesseract OCR · Face Recognition
+              Mechanistic interpretability · LoRA · Kaldi ASR · Tesseract OCR
 Languages     Python · TypeScript · Ruby · Go · Rust · C++ · Swift · Bash
               PHP · Java · Perl · Lua · AppleScript
 Cloud         AWS (SA Pro) · Azure · Snowflake · OpenStack · OpenNebula